sapegin/washingcode-book/manuscript/Naming_is_hard.md

 - URL
 - XML

-And possibly a few very common ones used on a project but they still should be documented, and shouldn’t be ambiguous.
+And possibly a few very common ones used on a project but they still should be documented (new team members will be very thankful for that!), and shouldn’t be ambiguous.

 ### Prefixes and suffixes

-I like to use these prefixes for variable and function names:
+I like to use a few prefixes for variable and function names:

 - `is`, `are`, `has`, or `should` for booleans (examples: `isPhoneNumberValid`, `hasCancellableTickets`).
-- `get` for pure functions that return a value (example: `getPageTitle`).
+- `get` for (mostly) pure functions that return a value (example: `getPageTitle`).
 - `set` for functions that store a value or React state (example: `setProducts`)
 - `fetch` for functions that fetch data from the backend (example: `fetchMessages`).
-- `to` for functions that convert the data to a certain type (example: `toString`).
+- `to` for functions that convert the data to a certain type (examples: `toString`, `hexToRgb`, `urlToSlug`).
 - `on` and `handle` for event handlers (examples: `onClick`, `handleSubmit`).

-I think these conventions make code easier to read, and distinguish functions that return a value and ones that have side effects.
+I think these conventions make code easier to read, and distinguish functions that return values and ones with side effects.

 However, don’t combine `get` with other prefixes: I often see names like `getIsCompaniesFilterDisabled` or `getShouldShowPasswordHint`, which should be just `isCompaniesFilterDisabled` or `shouldShowPasswordHint`, or even better `isCompaniesFilterEnabled`.
 On the other hand, `setIsVisible` is perfectly fine when paired with `isVisible`: